kuznetsovmd/pp-ontology/readme.md

 - [ ] Rudimental activity in security topics?
 - [ ] GiveConsent suggested to be a modifier?
 - [ ] Is a use on the device important anyway?
+- [ ] What about user data collected from third parties?
 - [ ] SecurityMeasures in TechnicalMeasures:
     - [ ] Anonymization
     - [ ] Encryption